Where is the best place to play poker?

 Hero: Call

-In such a situation, the opponent is likely to continue their bets when the turn card comes out or will be inclined to call a small bet when the river card comes out.
+In such a situation, the opponent is likely to continue their bets when the turn card is revealed or be inclined to call a small bet when the river card is revealed.
 Of course, if the opponent is bluffing, they may often continue with bluffs on the turn and river.

-Implied odds, although somewhat more abstract than pot odds, sometimes allow us to call certain bets knowing that if our draw completes, we will surpass the opponent and they will call (or continue) our bet.
+Implied odds, although somewhat more abstract than pot odds, sometimes allow you to call certain bets knowing that if your draw completes, you will surpass the opponent and they will call (or continue) your bet.

 NOTE!
-Implied odds are used for good draws, often applied only to one card draw and small/medium-sized bets.
+Implied odds is used for good draws, often applied only to one-card draws and small/medium-sized bets.
 This poker concept should not be overused, as the larger the bet we call with a draw (i.e., the larger the -EV decision we make), the more chips we need to recover if it completes.
-The opponent may simply not call such large raises or bets, which would turn the previous -EV decision into +EV.
+The opponent may simply not call such large raises or bets, which would turn a previous -EV decision into +EV.